 In turn, the EEGA has joined with the IEA, Sustainable Energy for All (SEforAll) and other international partners to launch the Three Percent Club, a collaboration of governments and supporting organizations working together to put the world on a path to 3% annual efficiency improvement.
 IEA Executive Director Fatih Birol said, “There is no excuse for inaction: ambitious [energy efficiency] policies need to be put in place to spur investment and put the necessary technologies to work on a global scale.”

 Now is our chance to address the climate emergency.

 For more than a decade, EE Global has served as the efficiency elite’s gathering place – the one event that draws together business executives, government leaders, and advocates from across sectors and continents for actionable dialogues on advancing energy efficiency.
 Our nearly 400 attendees are decision-makers, with

 75% self-identifying as Director-level or above, hailing from more than 30 countries.

-It’s about time you claim your place among this elite roster of efficiency professionals…join us April 28th-29th in Washington, DC.
+It’s about time you claim your place among this elite roster of efficiency professionals…join us for a series of webinars beginning on April 29.